minvws/nl-kat-coordination/docs/source/about-openkat/guidelines/development.rst

 Tools
 =====

-To make development and validation easier, we adopted :ref:`guidelines/development:pre-commit` hooks to automate most of this.
+To make development and validation easier, we adopted :ref:`about-openkat-precommit` hooks to automate most of this.
 This will help identify broken/bad code, improve consistency and save time during code reviews.
 Some tools and hooks have been adopted for both local development as well as in our CI/CD pipeline as GitHub actions.